CtrlK

 Progressive Disclosure

-The content is well-organized with clear section headers and a logical progression from basic to advanced (single project → monorepo → enterprise).
-However, at ~200 lines it's a monolithic document that could benefit from splitting detailed rule examples into separate reference files, and the external resource links at the end are minimal.
+The content is well-organized with clear section headers and a logical progression from basic layout to monorepo patterns.
+However, at ~200 lines this is a substantial document that could benefit from splitting detailed rule examples into separate reference files.
+The external resource links at the end are helpful but the inline content is heavy for a single SKILL.md.

 2 / 3